-The Company's cash is held at large Canadian financial institutions in interest bearing accounts.
+The Company's cash and cash equivalents are held at large Canadian financial institutions in interest bearing accounts.
 The Company has no investment in asset backed commercial paper.

 The Company's receivables consist mainly of GST/VAT due from the governments of Canada and Mexico.
 As such, the Company does not believe it is subject to significant credit risk.